catamphetamine/react-pages/README.md

 ### Navigation Listener

-If the application would like to listen to navigation changes — for example, to report the current location to Google Analytics — it might supply `onNavigate()` function option to the client-side `render()` function:
+If the application would like to listen to navigation changes — for example, to report the current location to Google Analytics — it might supply `onPageRendered()` function option to the client-side `render()` function:

 <details>
 <summary>See code example</summary>